 Techniques of leadership for ministers.
 Attention is given to such subjects as the elements of effective leadership and methods of self-analysis and self-improvement for leaders.
 The course also offers training in conducting group discussions and demonstrations, and counseling as a leadership method.
-Second Semester 2 credits

-749,750.
+749, 750.
 ADVANCED FIELD EDUCATION